ZigzagAK/ngx_dynamic_upstream_lua/README.markdown

 Status
 ======

-This library is still under early development but is already production ready.
+This library is production ready.

 Description
 ===========